unosquare/tubular-dotnet/README.md

 ## Sample

-You can check out the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to get a few examples.
-We still need to work on more samples and better documentation, but we feel what we have now will get you up to speed very quickly :).

 The following snippet shows how to use Tubular Helper to create a basic response grid using Entity Framework and ASP.NET Web API.

 ```csharp